-Under the terms of the Second Amended and Restated Founders Agreement (See Item 7.
-Certain Relationships and Related Transactions, and Director Independence), which became effective July 22, 2016, Fortress will receive a grant of shares of our common stock equal to two and one-half percent (2.5%) of the gross amount of any equity or debt financing.
-Additionally, the Class A Preferred Stock, as a class, will receive an annual dividend on March 13 th, payable in shares of Common Stock in an amount equal to two and one-half percent (2.5%) of our fully-diluted outstanding capital stock as of the business day immediately prior to March 13th of such year.
+Under the terms of the Second Amended and Restated Founders Agreement, which became effective July 22, 2016, Fortress will receive a grant of shares of our common stock equal to two and one-half percent (2.5%) of the gross amount of any equity or debt financing.
+Additionally, the Class A Preferred Stock, as a class, will receive an annual dividend on March 13 th, payable in shares of common stock in an amount equal to two and one-half percent (2.5%) of our fully-diluted outstanding capital stock as of the business day immediately prior to March 13 th of such year.
 Fortress currently owns all outstanding shares of Class A Preferred Stock.
 These share issuances to Fortress and any other holder of Class A Preferred Stock will dilute your holdings in our common stock and, if the value of Mustang has not grown proportionately over the prior year, would result in a reduction in the value of your shares.
 The Second Amended and Restated Founders Agreement has a term of 15 years and renews automatically for subsequent one-year periods unless terminated by Fortress or upon a Change in Control (as defined in the Second Amended and Restated Founders Agreement).

-The Class A Common Stock held by the City of Hope has anti-dilution protection that gives them the right to additional shares of stock under certain circumstances.
+The Class A common shares held by the City of Hope has anti-dilution protection that gives them the right to additional shares of stock under certain circumstances.
 The amount of shares received by COH will vary depending on the triggering event.
 If any shares are required to be issued to COH, your holdings in our common stock will be diluted and result in a reduction in the value of your shares.